 And speaking of the Tone feature, I found the experience to be a bit inconsistent, not in terms of the accuracy of its results or analysis, but the everyday use of it.
 I found that the Halo took voice readings very sporadically, and some days I didn't have any results.
 Sure, you can run a scan manually through the app, but I wanted to see if the device worked as advertised.
 My theory on why I got inconsistent results was that the processing is done on your smartphone, and there were days where I spent hours sequestered in my office, several rooms away from my Pixel 4a where the Halo app was running.
 So the lesson here is if you want to get good Tone readings, keep your phone nearby.

-I mentioned above how I quickly grew to appreciate the lack of a display on the Halo, and how Amazon touts this as a feature for a more distraction-free lifestyle.
+I mentioned above how I quickly grew to appreciate the lack of a display on the Halo and how Amazon touts this as a feature for a more distraction-free lifestyle.
 While I believe Amazon had good intentions with this design that were both pragmatic (it's cheaper not to include a display) and noble (we spend too much time looking at devices), the more conspiratorial among us could be forgiven for feeling a little on edge here.
 After all, this device is another microphone on our bodies and in our homes that just sort of fades into the background and out of our perception.
 If there were a display on this band that gave you visual prompts or notifications of your voice scans, you might react to it differently.

-Not that Amazon is hurting for money, but the real economic model here is not in the sale of the hardware, but in the associated subscription service.
+Not that Amazon is hurting for money, but the real economic model here is not in the sale of the hardware but in the associated subscription service.
 We've seen this strategy played out time and time again, most recently with Fitbit Premium and Apple Fitness Plus.
 The Halo+ service is much cheaper than those other options at just $3.99/month, and Amazon does give you the first six months free (something Fitbit is doing right now with its new devices, too).
-Of course, you don't need to subscribe to access the basic fitness tracking.
+Of course, you don't need to subscribe to access basic fitness tracking.
 Still, if you want to take advantage of Tone, Body Composition, or any additional guided workouts and extras, the Halo+ subscription will be required.

 The biggest reservation that I have about the Halo is just, well, how do I say this... it gives me the heebie-jeebies a bit.
 Paying for a device and a service that is literally judging how I act and look would take some getting used to, to put it mildly.
 I can see the potential benefits and use cases, and I admire companies like Amazon and Fitbit for exploring holistic health strategies, but these are still hurdles that I and others will need to get over if a device like this is to succeed.

-Amazon Halo The competition
+Amazon Halo: The competition

-Both of these wearables are more expensive up-front than the Halo, as are their accompanying membership subscriptions.
+Aside from the Halo View, most of these wearables are more expensive up-front than the Halo, as are their accompanying membership subscriptions.
 Plus, the Fitbit Sense is a more full-featured smartwatch, which may or may not appeal to someone considering a more minimalistic band or tracker.

 Should you buy